corvance/x86-ASM-Examples/README.md

 ```
 You can then run the executables in your terminal via `./executable_file`.

-Prebuilt executables are also provided for all programs.
+Prebuilt executables are also provided for all code.

 Enjoy! :)